Stornoway: Education

-Stornoway is home to the Nicolson Institute: founded in 1873, it is the largest school in the Western Isles and the only secondary school in Lewis providing a six-year course.
+Stornoway is home to the Nicolson Institute: founded in 1873, it is the largest school in the Western Isles and the only secondary school in Lewis, providing a six-year course.
 It has a roll of around 1,000 pupils.
 After a two-year rebuilding project costing £29 million, the new school building was formally opened in October 2012.

 Primary education in Stornoway is in Stornoway Primary School, which opened in August 1969.
 The school is on Jamieson Drive and has around 400 pupils.
 The head teacher is Annette Murray.

 There is a further education college, Lews Castle College, which was founded in 1953 and is now part of the University of the Highlands and Islands.
 Lews Castle College runs over 140 courses and has around 2700 students.

 There is also a small campus of the University of Stirling in Stornoway, teaching nursing, based in the Western Isles Hospital.
 It provides undergraduate degree programmes for adult nursing and supports postgraduate students, who can choose from various higher-level courses.

 Sport

 Football is the most popular amateur sport and Goathill Park is the home ground of Stornoway United, with a capacity of 1,000.
 Stornoway United play in the Lewis and Harris Football League.

 Shinty is making a resurgence thanks to the Lewis Camanachd team, who are based in the town.
 Rugby Union is also popular, and Stornoway RFC men's and women's teams compete regularly in national leagues and cups.

 The town also has a very popular gymnastics group, which competes annually in sports festivals.
-Stornoway Golf Club (the only 18-hole golf course in the Outer Hebrides), meanwhile, is set in the undulating slopes of the Lews Castle Grounds.
+Stornoway Golf Club, the only 18-hole golf course in the Outer Hebrides, is set in the undulating slopes of the Lews Castle Grounds.

 Very near to the Nicolson Institute is the Lewis Sports Centre (Ionad Spors Leòdhas), which has a sports hall, fitness suite, climbing wall, swimming pool and various other facilities.
 It has a running track and an AstroTurf football pitch.
 There is also the Stornoway Karate Club, a member of the International Japan Karate Association.

 Culture and media

 According to the 2011 Census, there are 5,492 Scottish Gaelic speakers (43%) in the greater Stornoway area.

-The annual Hebridean Celtic Festival is a 4-day community-led festival which attracts over 10,000 visitors during July of each year.
+The annual Hebridean Celtic Festival is a 4-day community-led festival which attracts over 10,000 visitors each July.
 The Royal National Mòd has been held in Stornoway on a number of occasions, most recently in 2005, 2011 and 2016.
 Large influxes of visitors such as for these events can strain the town's accommodation capacity.

 Stornoway is a sister town of Pendleton, in Anderson County, South Carolina, United States.